NOTE!! We meet on the 1st and 3rd Tuesday of the month only, even if the month has 5 Tuesdays!

-The Craft group meets on the second and fourth Tuesday of the month between 10.30am and 12.30pm at the Fire Station.
+The Craft group meets on the first and third Tuesday of the month between 10.30am and 12.30pm at the Edward Marsh Centre (was KSCA).
 Members bring along anything they are currently working on – encouragement, advice and support always available!
 We also work on various projects to develop new skills.
 Visits to local exhibitions, craft fairs etc are held from time to time.
-Recent sessions have included making earrings and baubles for Christmas.

 Some of the Projects That We've Worked on Over The Last Year or Two.

 What shall I take to the group to do today?

 Découpage with Heather from Winnie and Olive Vintage shop

 A morning at Ann Becke’s house doing Dirty Painting

 The group has been working on a project since March 2018.
 The charity Project Linus accepts and distributes quilts and blankets to children and young people who are ill, in hospital or in distress.
 Some of us have been working on small patchwork quilts, learning the art of cutting and stitching accurately and enjoying searching out odd bits of fabric to use.
 Others have revived their knitting skills, making cot sized blankets, joining squares and learning to knit round and round!
 A select few have been knitting tiny hats for premature babies or little triangles for Mums to share their scent with the premature baby.

 The project has been met with great enthusiasm and thanks go to all who have helped, donated or instructed!
 Thanks too to Heather Russell, a local Project Linus representative who came to our group on Tuesday May 8th 2018 to receive the quilts and blankets and tell us about the work of the charity.